Taiwan, China flag Taiwan, China: Business Environment

 Main Allowable Deductions and Tax Credits

-Start-up expenses during the start-up period can be deducted in the year incurred, same as for the interests on loans that are used for business purposes.
+Start-up expenses during the start-up period can be deducted in the year incurred, the same as for interests on loans that are used for business purposes.
 However, for a loan from a non-financial institution, the interest rate shall not exceed 15.6%/year.

 Certain charitable contributions are not subject to any tax limit (national defence, morale of troops, contribution to government, etc.), while others are subject to various limits under the relevant regulations.